On the body of ample angles of asymptotically log Fano varieties: Towards a classification of pairs

 To treat (a), contract first all of the $-1$-curves disjoint from $C$.
 The resulting pair, that we will still denote by $(S,C)$ (without loss of generality) is \aldp \cite[Lemma 3.4]{CR}.
 Furthermore, this contraction still preserves the fact that there are no $-1$-curves not contained in the boundary that intersect the remaining tails: the contraction can only increase the self-intersection of curves in $S$ but it is impossible to have a curve of negative self-intersection less than $-1$ not in $C$ to begin with \cite[Lemmas 2.5, 2.7]{CR}.
 This contraction also evidently preserves the property that there are still no $-1$-curves in $C$ that intersect two other components of $C$.
 Next, contract one of the $-1$-tails in $C$.
 The new boundary will have the property that it contains no `middle' $-1$-curves while if the boundary component that intersected that tail upstairs was a $-2$-curve it will now be itself a $-1$-tail.
 We may therefore repeat this process (this corresponds to reverse operation to blowing-up infinitely near points) until the rank of the Picard group is exactly 3.
 By induction, in this process there is never a `middle' $-1$-component of the boundary.
 Denote by $(S,C)$ (without loss of generality) the resulting \aldp pair \cite[Lemma 3.12]{CR} with $\rk\Pic(S)=3$.
 After this most recent contraction there is still at least one remaining $-1$-tail, say $C_1\subset C$, but no `middle' $-1$-curves in $C$ (since every rational surface with Picard group of rank 3 has a $-1$-curve and we know the only such curves in $S$ must be tail components of $C$ by our careful construction), and furthermore that $C_1$ still does not intersect any $-1$-curves not contained in the boundary.
-Now, if at this stage the boundary is smooth (i.e., has only one component) then it is \saldp with the only $-1$-curve in the surface being the smooth boundary, however by the classification \cite[Theorem 2.1]{CR} there does not exist such a pair with Picard rank 3.
-So we may assume $C$ has at least two components.
-Now, let $\pi:S\ra s$ be the contraction of the tail $C_1$.
-We obtain an \aldp pair $(s,c)$ \cite[Lemma 3.12]{CR} with $r-1$ boundary components and with $\rk\Pic(s)=2$.
-By Proposition \ref{prop:classification-rk2-anticanonical} then $(s,c)$ is one of the pairs listed there so (using that $c\not\sim-K_s$ and $\rk\Pic(s)=2$) is one of (I.2.n), (I.3A), (I.3B), (I.4B), (I.4C), (I.6B.1), (I.6C.1), (II.2A.n), (II.2B.n), (II.2C.n), (II.3) (III.3.n), or $(\mathrm{ALdP.3.n})$.
-In fact, for a tail blow-down $(K_s+c)^2=(K_S+C)^2+1\ge1$ \cite[Lemma 28.5.13]{R19} so we can further narrow down the list to (I.2.n), (I.3B), (I.4C), (I.6B.1), (I.6C.1), (II.2C.n), or $(\mathrm{ALdP.3.n})$.
-Each one of these surfaces is a Hirzebruch surface, and one checks that in each case there exists a fiber not contained in the boundary intersecting $c$ transversally and passing through the point $\pi(C_1)\in c$, except possibly in the cases (II.2C.n), $(\mathrm{ALdP.3.n})$ both with $n\ge1$ (however in these latter cases blowing up a point on a fiber boundary components in the tail of $(s,c)$ we see that $(S,C)$ contains a $-1$-curve boundary component (a `middle' $-1$-boundary component) that intersects two other boundary components of $C$, which we assumed is not the case for $(S,C)$ so these cases are excluded).
-The proper transform of such a fiber is then a $-1$-curve intersecting $C$ transversally at a single point, which we assumed is not the case for $(S,C)$.
+Recall that rational surfaces of Picard rank $3$ have precisely three curves of negative self-intersection namely $-k$, $-1$, $-1$, $k>0$, with a $-1$-curve being the `middle' curve in such chain.
+The curve $C$ must contain one of these $-1$-curves, and by assumption it cannot contain a `middle' $-1$-curve and it cannot intersect a $-1$-curve not in $C$, so all $-1$-curves are in $C$.
+If $k=1$ this means $C$ has a `middle' $-1$-curve, giving a contradiction.
+If $k>1$, the $-k$-curve must be in $C$ by \cite[Lemma 2.5]{CR}, giving a $-1$-curve as a `middle' curve.
 In conclusion then we obtain a contradiction which concludes our treatment of (a).